The Concept

 - What is the relation between musical absorption and empathy?

-- Is there such a thing as a shared zone of absorption, and is it measurable?
+- Is there such a thing as a shared absorption zone, and is it measurable?

 - How can the logic of music be visualized?

-These questions will be tested through various methods ranging from theoretical philosophy to qualitative interviews to quantitative physiological measures and music technology.
+These questions will be tested using various methods, from theoretical philosophy to qualitative interviews to quantitative physiological measures and music technology.

 The concert will also premiere a new visualization technology, developed in the MIRAGE project, in collaboration with the Con Espressione project.